 January Pre Penguin Update

 In January 2012 Google changed its page algorithm.
 This was done deliberately to penalize webpages with too many advertisements.
 After all who wants to view pages full of advertisements.
 This was specifically to target pages where there were multiple ads “above the fold“.
 Especially those pages with ads of no value.
-Now, above the fold is a term used for the page section which you look when you arrive on the page.
+Now, above the fold is a term used for the page section which you look at when you arrive on the page.
 The top part of the page.
 In order words whatever you see when you come on the page without scrolling is above the fold.
-Some webmasters referred this as a top-heavy update.
+Some webmasters referred to this as a top-heavy update.

 February Pre Penguin Update

 In February Google made around 17 changes to its algorithm.
 Spell check was also introduced, which was a little surprise to me.
 On the contrary, this suggested that Google is now paying attention to the minutest of things.
 In the same month, they came out with 40 more changes.
 SEO was radically changing.
 In march there 50 more changes including one that made changes to anchor text.
 (Scoring)

 April Penguin Update

 In April 2012, the Penguin update was not released rather unleashed.
 Overnight a lot of websites that were ranking higher in the SERPs came down.
 Google called this a webspam update, although this was already anticipated by the webmasters.
 First webmasters thought it was an update to penalize the over-optimization.
 Google renamed webspam update as penguin update.
 This penguin algorithm checked for a variety of spam techniques, including keyword stuffing.
 It also analyzed the anchor text used in external sites pointing towards a specific website.
 For people who do not understand what is anchor text, it is the clickable text in a hyperlink.
 This text should be relevant to content rather than any random text.
 Another set of over 50 update changes were announced in the same month.